jakobzhao/geog4572/project/brainstorm.md

 ![](img/stweet.png)

-Please pay attention to how different types of data are mashed up.
+Please pay attention to how heterogeneous types of data are mashed up.

 **[Trendsmap](img/trendsmap.png)**

 ![](img/trendsmap.png)

-Geo-tagged tweets are real-timely collected and stored in a remote database, a `word cloud` of geo-tagged hashtag are visualized.
-Please reflect on the variety dimension of real-world issues.
-Can we clearly describe a phenomena merely based on one type of geovisualization?
+Geo-tagged tweets are real-timely collected and stored in a remote database, a **word cloud** of geo-tagged hashtags are visualized.
+Please reflect on the multiple dimensions of a real-world issue.
+Can we clearly describe a phenomena merely based on one type of geovisual analytical method?

 **[Climate Proxies Finder](http://climateproxiesfinder.ipsl.fr/)**